tangentsoft/pidp8i/doc/os8-patching.md

 so applying those patches was postponed.
 But then we found both binary and source of `MACREL` v2!

-In the interests of shipping out system packs in finite time, we will integrate `MACREL` v2 into the system packs, and verify/apply `MACREL` v2 patches as follow-on work.
+None of the available `MACREL` v2 patches are currently applied.
+We may get to that later.

 After further testing of `MACREL`, I have concluded that integrating the source-level patch `41.5.1M` will reduce uncertainty, so I have